Does Justin Bieber Have A New Girlfriend? He’s Spotted With Model Ashley Moore

 After being spotted with Kourtney Kardashian a couple of times earlier this month, the 22-year-old singer was photographed enjoying a hike through Los Angeles with model Ashley Moore.

-On February 28, TMZ shared nearly 50 photos of Justin Bieber and Ashley Moore together and in the photos, they appeared to be quite comfortable with one another.
+On February 28, TMZ shared nearly 50 photos of Justin Bieber and Ashley Moore together, and in the photos, they appeared to be quite comfortable with one another.
 In some photos, Bieber was seen holding onto Moore’s arm while other pictures featured Moore holding onto Bieber.

 “Justin Bieber is in a race to the bottom… but at least now he’s got some attractive company,” the outlet revealed to readers in regard to the singer’s recent hike.
 “Bieber took a 1-on-1 hike with his model friend, Ashley Moore, who seemed down to get physical with him in a friendly competition down from the canyon.”

 Justin Bieber and Ashley Moore have faced rumors of a potential relationship in the past.
-In fact, they were first linked to one another nearly 4 years ago.
+In fact, they were first linked to one another nearly four years ago.
 At the time, the rumored pair was seen enjoying a lunch date in Beverly Hills, California.
 Then, two year later, they were spotted getting cozy with one another as they attended a Los Angeles Clippers game at the Staples Center.

 As a Daily Mail report revealed in March 2015, Justin Bieber, who was linked to Hailey Baldwin and Yovanna Ventura months prior, was caught sitting on Moore’s lap as he ran his fingers through her hair and kissed the top of her forehead.